China’s Pace Here and There (June 2007)

 Visiting China, my family origin, was a special trip for me, and an eyeopener into my identity.
 I was able to retrace my roots and see the cities where my parents met and grew up.
 I was curious to see what was life like for my paternal family prior to immigrating to America and the life of my maternal family still in China.
 What interested me was also how the country influenced each of them.

-I was given the opportunity to select the locations in China to visit, including my maternal family’s hometown so I could also see my family while on the trip.
+I was given the opportunity to select the locations in China to visit, including my maternal family’s hometown so I could also see my family on the trip.
 The itinerary was quite ambitious as there were many historical sites and terrain to photograph.
-China’s history goes back thousands of years, after many dynasties.
+China’s history goes back thousands of years and dynasties.
 When I was in Tibet, China’s military occupation was visibly present.
 It was odd and uncomfortable as a tourist seeing a convoy of Chinese military trucks on the road.
 Somehow they looked misplaced and foreign in such a peaceful, spiritual place surrounded by the Himalayas and prayer flags.

 Soon after returning home from the trip, my China photography was accepted for an exhibit at the Harbor Park Gallery at the John Joseph Moakley United States Courthouse.
 It was wonderful to share the memories through this show with my fellow travel mates.
 They came to see the exhibit and we reminisced about each place and moment we shared together.